Lower Cook Inlet Management Area

 Roadside Freshwater Fisheries

-The Lower Cook Inlet management area streams provide a unique opportunity to fish for steelhead trout in September and October.
-Steelhead trout begin entering these streams in August and peaks in late September.
+The roadside streams provide a unique opportunity to fish for steelhead in September and October.
+Steelhead begin entering these streams in August and run timing peaks in late September.
 Fishing can be good all the way to the close of the season, though fall rains can periodically make the river unfishable due to the turbidity.
 The Anchor River is the most popular and has multiple access locations for the section along the Sterling Highway.
-Most anglers fly fish by drifting egg patterns or swinging streamers though spinners, yarn, and jig and bobbers are effective too.
-Steelhead trout fishing is catch and release only; all steelhead trout may not be removed from the water and must be released unharmed.
+Most anglers fly fish by drifting egg patterns or swinging streamers, though spinners, plugs, yarn, and jig and bobbers are effective too.
+Steelhead fishing is catch and release only; all steelhead trout may not be removed from the water and must be released unharmed.
+Steelhead counts for the Anchor River are now available in some falls through September.
 Learn more about steelhead trout (PDF 40 kB).